aiven/devportal/docs/products/postgresql/howto/prevent-full-disk.rst

 Increase free space by deleting data
 ------------------------------------

-To release space from a database, you can also delete data stored in it, but the database read-only mode also prevents them.
+To release space from a database, you can also delete data stored in it, but the database read-only mode also prevents this.
 You can enable deletions by either enabling writes for a specific session or for a limited amount of time over the full database.

 Enable database writes for a specific session